GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 *Vulgar Alchemy*
 **Ease Factor:** 15
-**Script Bonus:** +10
+**Script Bonus:** +11
 **Script Details:** The alchemist need to spend a season collecting powders and helping the Mystagogue in his laboratory (+1 Time), then he need to search for a Gem of Virtue usually protected by some jinn or magical creature (+3 Quest).
 He needs to grind the found gem into fine powder and then use expensive materials (+1 Goods) to experiment on a potion.
 The Mystagogue spends a Season to teach the alchemist more on the Soban Alchemist Lore and introduces the alchemist into the Soban Alchemist cult (+3 Mystagogue Time).
 The new member needs to swear a *Vow* to not share his knowledge with anyone outside the cult (+3 Minor Ordeal).
 [The benefit from Vulgar Alchemy may only be gained through Seasonal experimental activities.]

 *Soban Philosophical Alchemy (Minor)*
 **Ease Factor:** 15 (-3 previous Ordeal)
 **Script Bonus:** +6 (+2 Sympathetic bonus)
 **Script Details:** During the summer solstice, the alchemist have to venture to Nabta Playa, a place in the Nubian desert where, thousand of years ago, the first magicians fashioned what may be among the earliest known archeoastronomical devices (+3 Place and Time) and the Soban alchemists think they are their descendants.
 Upon arrival, he needs to prepare a mobile laboratory in order to craft powders infused with the power of the stars where the main components are expensive grinded gems (+1 Goods), this ritual will grant him the *Soban Philosophical Alchemy* Virtue.
-[The alchemist have to arrive in the location prior to the summer solstice and find the suitable point to build the mobile laboratory (with a Int + Artes Liberales astronomy roll vs EF 9+) but when he brew the potions under the night sky, the power of the stars temporarily grants the Laboratory Total a +3 bonus to enhance magic and granting powers.]
+[The alchemist have to arrive in the location prior to the summer solstice and find the suitable point to build the mobile laboratory (with a Int + Artes Liberales astronomy roll vs EF 9+) but if he creates powders under that night sky, the power of the stars temporarily grants the Laboratory Total a +5 bonus to enhance magic and granting powers.]

 *Lesser Elixir*
 **Ease Factor:** 15 (-3 previous Ordeal)